iNACOL Standards for Quality Online Courses

 The International Association for K-12 Online Learning (iNACOL) has established quality standards for online courses, teaching and programs.
 Specifically within the area of online curriculum, iNACOL has developed 52 quality standards for content, instructional design, student assessment, technology, and course evaluation and support, known collectively as the National Standards for Quality Online Courses.

-UC requires all online courses to be assessed against the iNACOL Standards for Quality Online Courses before the course is submitted to UC for “a-g” review.
-Institutions will conduct a self-assessment of their online courses against the iNACOL course standards.
+UC requires all online courses to be assessed against the iNACOL Standards for Quality Online Courses before the courses are submitted to UC for “a-g” review.
+Institutions will conduct self-assessments of their online courses against the iNACOL course standards.

 Standards highlighted in bold below are the 15 “power standards” that UC faculty have identified as essential parts of online learning.
 All online courses must satisfy the 15 “power standards” and fulfill at least 27 of the remaining standards.
 Online courses will be re-reviewed every three years to verify their compliance with these standards.